kasra-haghpanah/election-spring-rsocket-with-rsocket-js/README.md

 First install mongo db 4.2 or later in your system

-Second in application.properties change adminUsers's value and insert your phone number
+Second in the application.properties change adminUsers's value and insert your phone number

 Now you can run this application